Disco 2: Contemporary response

+Retrospective appraisal

 In a retrospective review, AllMusic's Stephen Thomas Erlewine described Disco 2 as "more long-winded" than the first Disco album, "suffering not only from too many pointless remixes, but a surprising lack of cohesiveness, making it for devoted fans only."
 In a review of its follow-up Disco 3 (2003), Drowned in Sounds Mark Reed dismissed Disco 2 as an "unimaginatively-titled medley" of techno remixes.
 Martin C. Strong, writing in The Great Rock Discography (2006), commented that Disco 2 and the B-sides collection Alternative (1995) mark period in which the duo kept a "fairly low profile" following the release of Very.
 He rated Disco 2 five out of ten, the same as Disco and higher than Disco 3.
 In Christgau's Consumer Guide: Albums of the '90s (2000), Robert Christgau rated the album a "dud".

+Rob Sheffield, in the Spin Alternative Record Guide (1995), rated Disco 2 six out of ten and posits it as one of two "cult-fodder items" that the Pet Shop Boys released following Very, the other being the "experimental ambient" Very/Relentless.
+In The Rolling Stone Album Guide (2004), Tom Hull felt that Disco and Disco 2 consisted of "mostly-third party remixes" that "rarely add much."